-If your Networx wireless network is not yet set up, you can add Users and program other features using the LOCK keypad as a temporary convenience to allow the lock to be put into use before installing the wireless network.
-All programming added using the keypad cannot be retrieved into DL-Windows, so if you decide to start programming using the lock keypad, we recommend you keep hardcopy records (in a secure location) of all Users, User Codes, and any proximity credentials that may have been programmed.
+If your Networx wireless network is not yet set up, you can add Users and program other features using the DL1300NW keypad as a temporary convenience to allow the lock to be put into use before installing the wireless network.
+Be aware that all programming added using the keypad cannot be retrieved into DL-Windows, so if you decide to start programming using the lock keypad, we recommend you keep hardcopy records (in a secure location) of all Users and User Codes that may have been programmed.
 Keeping these hardcopy records will save time because after the wireless network is set up, all programming added via the lock keypad can easily be re-added to DL-Windows and downloaded back to the lock(s).